Butter is one of the most common foods, but even if you use it every day, you might still have some questions about this creamy dairy fat.

-A stick of butter that’s bound to be melted can start off ice cold straight from the fridge, but if you need softened butter for slathering on toast, creaming with sugar, or whipping into a fluffy buttercream frosting, you may prefer to leave it out on the counter indefinitely to keep it at that nice, spreadable consistency.
+A stick of butter that’s headed for melting can start off ice cold straight from the fridge, but if you need softened butter for slathering on toast, creaming with sugar, or whipping into a fluffy buttercream frosting, you may prefer to leave it out on the counter indefinitely to keep it at that nice, spreadable consistency.

 In a typical fridge, butter will keep for as long as 3 months (but keep your eye on use-by dates for a ballpark gauge of freshness).